What Is Microcopy? (And Why It Matters)

 Navigation labels

-And here’s why it matters:
+And here’s why that matters:

 Why Most People Overlook Microcopy

-The headline (oh how we can agonize over this, right?).
+The headline (oh how we can agonize over this, right?)

-Microcopy often gets left as default:
+Microcopy tends to get left as default:

 “Submit.”